Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: The Hubble Constant

 \item We remove four galaxies (NGC~1309, NGC~3021, NGC~3370, and NGC~5584) for which we are not able to determine reliable TRGB distances (see $\S$4.2 for details).
 Comparing the error-weighted mean of the calibrated SN luminosities in \cite{2019ApJ...882...34F} and \cite{2021arXiv210615656F} with and without these four, there is no change to $M_B$ (or $H_0$) however, the error increases by 10\%.

-\item NGC 5643 hosted two SNe Ia, 2017cbv and 2013aa which were not included in \cite{2019ApJ...882...34F} (raising $H_0$ by 0.01 mag here), but were included in \cite{2021arXiv210615656F} (no additional difference).
+\item Line 4 in Table \ref{tab:magDifferences} provides differences in $H_0$ related to the host NGC 5643.
+NGC 5643 hosted two SNe Ia, 2017cbv and 2013aa which were not included in \cite{2019ApJ...882...34F} (raising $H_0$ by 0.01 mag here), but were included in \cite{2021arXiv210615656F} (no additional difference).
+If we use the foreground extinction estimate, $A_I$, from \cite{2011ApJ...737..103S} for NGC 5643 which is 0.02 mag lower than our own as done by F21 our value of $H_0$ would decrease by 0.07 km s${-1}$ Mpc$^{-1}$.

+Line 3 in Table \ref{tab:magDifferences} provides differences related to the host NGC 1404.
 NGC 1404 hosted SN 2007on and 2011iv, both used in the CCHP result from \cite{2019ApJ...882...34F} and \cite{2020ApJ...891...57F}.
 These SNe Ia are fast decliners or ``transitional'' SNe ($S_{BV}=-0.6$) and after standardization they differ from each other by 0.4 mag.
 SN 2007on is $\sim$0.2 mag fainter than the mean $M_B$ of 18 SNe~Ia and conversely SN 2011iv is $\sim$0.2 mag brighter \citep{2019ApJ...882...34F}, yet both are consistent with the mean at $\sim2\sigma$. \cite{2021arXiv210615656F} now excludes SN 2007on on the grounds that ``it appears significantly underluminous''.
 SN 2007on does not appear to be an outlier in our analyses using Chauvenet's criterion.
 It is fainter than the mean supernova $M_B$ by 2.0$\sigma$ for the CSP SN analysis and by $1.9 \sigma$ for the Pantheon SN analysis, with one other SN more discrepant and in the other direction (SN 1981D)\footnote{Hoyt et al. (2021) suggested SN 2007on could be subluminous by comparing it to just the SNe in NGC 1316 and assuming it to be at a similar distance as NGC 1404.
 However, as stated, SN 1981D is brighter than the mean in the Pantheon analysis by greater significance than 2007on is fainter than the mean.
 All 3 supernovae in NGC 1316 are brighter than the full sample mean, making the difference appear greater than when comparing to the whole sample.}.
 For consistency, we would need to exclude both SNe in this host, all transitional SNe in the calibrator and Hubble flow set, and all SNe from either analysis that are this discrepant.
 The alternative is to exclude none, which is what we have done.
 Retaining 2007on raises $H_0$ by 0.01 mag relative to \cite{2021arXiv210615656F}.
+If we remove 2007on from our sample as done by F21 our value of $H_0$ would decrease by $\sim$0.5 km s${-1}$ Mpc$^{-1}$.

 \end{enumerate}